 MORTEN: – I have a work named “SELF-PORTRAITS.”
 It’s a series of myself in various stages.
 Every year on my birthday, I ordered a silicon cast specially made for me in a particular pose.

-DT 500 MAG: –YES, we really love it.
-Homies-you’s have to see it in Vestfossen.
+DT 500 MAG: –YES, we really admire it.
+Readers -you have to see it in Vestfossen.
 Highly recommended!
-Morten, pls tell us more about that artistry….
+Morten, pls tell us more about that artistry…

 MORTEN: – The cast then becomes a part of an even more massive installation in which I present myself in various contexts.
 I once posed as Jesus, and NRK was following me around on my exhibition in Paris at the time.
 I have also represented as a Scientist, which reflects more of my science background, a “Perfect Sculpture,” where I visualized the body-fixation in our society, a Financier – I made myself into a man crushed by the financial crisis of 2008.
 I named it ”NO WAY.”
 I made my own Breivik after the tragedy of July 22nd, 2011.
 I was thinking for a while and decided to present him as a clown in his typical clothing style.
 Actually, the Breivik-figure has only the hair and beard a la Breivik, the rest is actually mine.
 In 2010 I even performed myself as a Transvestite.